A War Between Peoples

 For this reason, Israel should be considering a real victory.
 Not just the death of Hamas, but the surrender of Palestine.
 Such a result would open the door, as it did in Germany, to a post-war local government that can live in peace with its former enemies.

 It isn’t so clear whether even this option would be feasible, though.
 Islam has suffered innumerable defeats since the Mongol elimination of Baghdad.
 Their ability to reinterpret loss as victory has kept them resistant – if not strong.
 A recent example involves the Russian campaign in Chechnya.
 Russia killed 10% of Grozny’s population.
 Now Chechens form the shock troops of the Russian government.
-The Chechens were roundly defeated, but Chechen terrorism continues (although the concert bombing wasn’t Chechen).
+The Chechens were roundly defeated, but Chechen terrorism continues (although the recent concert bombing wasn’t Chechen).

 Because of Islam’s resilience in the face of defeat, there is a need for a third option.